gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/04-Binary-Search-Trees-Traversal.md

 ## Finding the Height of a Binary Search Tree

-To find the height of a binary search tree you can do the following:
+To find the height we need to count how many levels of

 ```
 If the current node is nil return 0